For those new to solar read this first - How Solar Works

 There are many misconceptions in the solar industry.
 Below are some common truths and myths about solar inverters and their capability.
 A common marketing ploy used by many solar companies is to say that a system is sold with an ‘upgradable’ string inverter.
 This sounds great in theory but in reality the inverter size should be matched to the solar array size for the system to operate at its maximum efficiency.
 Also if you decided you wanted to upgrade in the future then you would need to source the same size and type solar panels, and this can be difficult a few years down the track as they may no longer be available.

 A common misconception is that a typical grid-feed solar system can operate when there is a blackout.
+This is incorrect and only a modern hybrid battery system with backup function can operate during a blackout.

 A common misconception is that a typical on-grid or grid-feed solar system can still operate when the grid goes down or there is a blackout.
 This is wrong.
 Many people who have invested in a solar setup are surprised when they have no power due to a blackout in the middle of the day.
 This is because all on-grid inverters are required by law to automatically shut down when there is a grid outage or when the grid voltage is unstable, a feature known as anti-islanding.
 This is very important to protect line workers who may be repairing a fault in the grid.
 It would be very dangerous if your system was still producing electricity and feeding it into a faulty grid network.
 The enable backup power during a blackout you will need a hybrid solar system or an AC battery system with grid isolation such as the Tesla Powerwall.